 Keeping it Creepy with Dr. Beebe

-As anterior segment specialists, the doctors at Cornea Associates see a whole host of injuries and infections.
+As anterior segment specialists, the doctors at Cornea Associates of Texas see a whole host of injuries and infections.
 But, every once in a while a strange case will catch us by surprise.

 Dr. Walter Beebe, a partner at Cornea Associates since 1986, caught an unusual case just before the end of business one afternoon in March of 2015.
 A 65 year old female presented with an atypical subconjunctival foreign body in the right eye.
 The patient had traveled to several exotic locales for work and was likely exposed to an afflicted animal or insect.